mariya-zlatanova/graphdb-autocomplete-plugin/README.md

 # GraphDB Autocomplete Plugin

 This is the GraphDB Autocomplete plugin.
+More information about it is available in the GraphDB documentation here: http://graphdb.ontotext.com/documentation/enterprise/autocomplete-index.html

 ## Building the plugin